 Statistically minded?
 Check out the actuarial department.

 Actuaries predict statistical probabilities—in other words, the likelihood of certain events, such as accidents or health diagnoses, occurring.
 This helps an insurance company manage their financial investments, including the granting of insurance policies to protect policyholders from losses.
 They help design policies and develop product pricing that minimizes the costs of these risks.
-Employment of actuaries is projected to grow 22% from 2016 to 2026, resulting in about 5,300 new jobs over that period.7 Will you be among them?
+Employment of actuaries is projected to grow 22% from 2016 to 2026, resulting in about 5,300 new jobs over that period.

 Risky business?
 Assess the underwriting department.

 Using math and analytical skills, technical-minded underwriters calculate what their insurance companies should charge policyholders.
-They also evaluate applicants to determine their risk.
-They see if they’re suitable for granting coverage, based on the company’s requirements.
+Their job is to assess a risk and determine what coverage and terms should be offered.
 An underwriter is the person who decides if an application is approved and how much coverage is granted, often digging into medical records and conducting interviews with applicants and their providers.

 File it under “paid” in the claims department.